Skip to main content

 Users

-Identified by External ID; can have multiple Subscriptions across channels.
+Identified by External ID.
+One User can have multiple Subscriptions across channels.

 Subscriptions